-In addition to the items identified in the Master Permit Application, Reasonable use applications also require the following additional items.
-For those items below that must be shown on a plot plan please show them on the same plot plan required under item #5 of the Master Permit Application Checklist - it is not necessary for you to prepare two separate plot plans.
+In addition to the items identified in the Master Permit Application Checklist please include the following items.
+For those items below that must be shown on a plot plan please show them on the same plot plan required under item #5 of the Master Permit Application Checklist - it is not necessary that you prepare two separate plot plans.

-Applicant Use Application Requirements County Use Only 1.
-Completed Master Permit Application Form2.
-Copies of soil logs registered with the County Health Department and as-built drawings for existing septic systems, if available.3.
+APPLICANT USE APPLICATION REQUIREMENTS FOR COUNTY USE ONLY 1.
 A legible plot plan that shows all of the following:a.
-Land features and North arrow.
-Show top and toe of all slopes, direction of slope, percentage of slope or slope angle, seasonal drainage ways and soggy areas, ditches, ravines, lakes, ordinary high water mark of shoreline, etc.b.
-Critical areas.
-Show streams, wetlands, buffers on or within 100 feet of the site, protected species habitat, geological hazard areas.
-(Note: If a feature is shown on the plot plan; describe any observed discrepancies with the county map.)c.
+Land features and North Arrow.
+Show top and toe of all slopes, direction of slope, percentage of slope or slope angle, seasonal drainage ways, and soggy areas, ditches, ravines, lakes, ordinary high water mark of shoreline, etc.b.
+Critical areas: Show streams, wetlands, buffers on or within 100 feet of the site, protected species habitat, geological hazardous areas.
+Note: If a feature is shown on the Island County Critical Areas Map, it must be shown on the plot plan; describe any observed discrepancies with the county map.c.
 Location, size, and purpose of all existing buildings (temporary or permanent) and proposed buildings.
 Label each as existing or proposed.d.
-Location, dimensions, and volume of all existing and proposed propane tanks, fuel tanks, etc. Label each as existing or proposed.e.
-Location and dimensions of all decks, roof overhangs, porches, cantilevers, bay windows, retaining walls, patios, and chimneys.f.
-Distances between property line and existing and proposed buildings and between buildings.g.
-Location and width of existing and proposed driveways/accesses serving each structure and any parking areas.
-Access permit numbers, if assigned.h.
+Location and dimensions of all decks, roof overhangs, porches, cantilevers, bay windows, retaining walls, patios, and chimneys.e.
+Distances between property line and existing and proposed buildings and between buildings.f.
+Location and width of existing and proposed driveways/accessible serving each structure and any parking areas.
+Access Permit Numbers, if assigned.g.
 Indicate any and all easements (access, utility, drainage, etc.) on the property including their dimensions.
-Label them with existing or intended use and the Auditor File No.
+Label them with existing or intended use and the Auditor File Number.h.

-Applicant Use Application Requirements County Use Only i.
 Indicate location of septic tank, drainfield, reserve area, and tightline between house and septic tank.
 Show distances between drainfield and reserve area to property lines.
-Indicate if hooked up to sewer. j.
-Drainage.
-Location and description of all existing and proposed drainage features and systems, including natural drainage ways, culverts and ditches.
+Indicate if hooked up to sewer.i.
+Drainage: Location and description of all existing and proposed drainage features and systems, including natural drainage ways, culverts, and ditches.
 Show the direction of water flow.

-4. Grading Plans.
-Show existing and proposed finished grade contours for any cut or fill 2 feet greater in height in plan view and cross sections.
+APPLICANT USE APPLICATION REQUIREMENTS COUNTY USE ONLY j.
+Grading Plans: Show existing and proposed finished grade contours for any cut or fill 2 feet or greater in height in plan view and cross sections.
 Indicate quantities of fill or excavation in cubic yards.
-For any material exported from the site, state quantity and where materials will be disposed.
-For any materials imported to the site, indicate quantity, source and type of materials.
-5. Existing and proposed vegetation.
-Please be specific about the type, e.g. shrubs, grasses, types of trees, etc. 6.
-Clearing limits.
-Show all areas where trees, brush and vegetation currently exist and will be cut or removed.
-7. Erosion and sedimentation control plans.
-Show all areas where soil will be exposed along with measures to limit erosion and transport of silt and sediment.
-8. Indicate location of water lines, well, and pollution control radius.
+For any material exported from the site state quantity and where materials will be disposed.
+For any materials imported to the site indicate quantity, source, and type of materials. k.
+Existing and proposed vegetation: Please be specific about the type, e.g., shrubs, grasses, types of trees, etc. l.
+Clearing limits: Show all areas where trees, brush, and vegetation currently exist and will be cut or removed. m.
+Erosion and sedimentation control plans.
+Show all areas where soil will be exposed along with measures to limit erosion and transport of silt and sediment. n.
+Indicate location of water lines, well(s), and pollution control radius.
 Note: A pollution control radius around an off-site well may impact your project if it overlaps onto your parcel.
-9. Separate Existing Conditions map for large or complex projects.
-Show topography with contour intervals of no greater than 5' and all natural features.
-10. Reports, studies, or other information required.
-11. Provide copies of any approvals or permits granted by other agencies such as the Washington State Department of Fish and Wildlife, Army Corps of Engineers, Washington State Department of Natural Resources, Department of Ecology, etc. 12.
-Completed Field Indicators Worksheet.
-13. Land Use Intensity Worksheet and Wetland Buffer Worksheet from the Wetland ID Guide if a wetland or wetland buffer affects the property.
+Show distinct areas of existing and proposed vegetation. o.
+Denote the entire work area and each area to be improved.
+2. SEPA - Environmental Checklist 3.
+Additional reports, studies, and other information as required.
+4. Provide copies of any approvals or permits granted by other agencies, such as the Washington Department of Fish and Wildlife, Army Corps of Engineers, Washington State Department of Natural Resources, Department of Ecology, etc.